MohdAlabed/Assignment/README.md

 7. Finally, everything is written on to the CV_Report.txt as the report of the CV.

 ## Files
-1. CV.pdf the resume used as an input.
+1. CV.pdf: the resume used as an input.
-2. code
+2. cvreader_code.ipynb: code
-3. CV_Report.txt the output
+3. CV_Report.txt: the output